drzussy/Selected-Projects/README.md

 1. **Boggle Game**:

-A Python implementation of the classic word game, Boggle, with features like word validation, scoring, and random board generation.
+An OOP Python implementation of the classic word game, Boggle, with features like word validation, scoring, and random board generation.

 2. **ChargeFlowSim**:

-Simulate charge flow inside a conductor, with projects solving various analytical and numerical problems related to electricity and magnetism.
+A Python OOP program that Simulates charge flow inside a conductor, with projects solving various analytical and numerical problems related to electricity and magnetism.

 3. **Image Processing with Python**:

 Image processing techniques in Python, including grayscale conversion, blurring, resizing, and edge detection.

-4. **Project 5B - Generic Markov Chain Text Generator**:
+4. **Project 5 - Markov Chain Text Generator**:

- A generic Markov chain text generator program in C++, capable of handling various data types and generating random sentences.
+ A generic and non generic Markov chain text generator program in C, capable of handling various data types and generating random sentences.

-5. **Markov Chain Tweet Generator**:

-Generate random tweets using a Markov chain-based text generator written in C.

-6. **MLP Network Image Classification**:
+5. **MLP Network Image Classification**:

 A Multi-Layer Perceptron (MLP) network for image classification using C++.

-7. **Rush Hour Game**:
+6. **Rush Hour Game**:

  A version of the classic puzzle game "Rush Hour" using Python and object-oriented programming principles.

-8. **Web Scraping and Search Engines**:
+7. **Web Scraping and Search Engines**:

 Web scraping and search engine principles, with code for making HTTP requests, parsing HTML, and building a basic search engine.